PierreGode/Neopixel-matix-Boblight/README.md

-# NeoPixel Natrix Shield Boblight By Pierre Goude
+# NeoPixel Matrix Boblight By Pierre Goude
-<p>This is a setup for Boblight in Kodi with an Noepixel 40 led matrix.
+<p>This is a setup for Boblight in Kodi with an Neopixel 40 led matrix.
 <p>Pixel referenses is under Wiki.
 <p>You need:
 <p>1.
 Raspberry pi 2 with Kody installed